Paediatric urology: Why timely treatment matters

 Surgery is typically recommended only when the condition worsens or begins to impair kidney function.
 However, certain conditions, such as hypospadias, PUV (posterior urethral valves), and UDT (undescended testes), invariably require surgical correction to ensure normal development and functionality.

-The author is a senior consultant (Paediatric Surgery) at S P Medifort Hospital
+The author is a senior consultant (Paediatric Surgery) at SP Medifort Hospital, Kerala.